PopGroup 59 - 7-9 January 2026 - Lille

 This year’s PopGroup will start early afternoon on the 7th of January and end in the evening of the 9th of January, followed by the gala dinner.

-There will be two poster sessions, on the evenings of the 7th and 8th of January.
+There will be four parallel sessions for talks and two poster sessions, on the evenings of the 7th and 8th of January.

 The conference will be hosted on the campus of the University of Lille, just 10 minutes away from the city center by metro.